ms-iot/content/en-US/win10/samples/arduino-wiring/LCDScreen.md

 ## Hardware Setup

 There is a fritzing diagram below, as well as a table of the exact pinouts we used in our code.
-For reference, we've also included a pinout diagram of the RPi2 GPIO header and the LCD screen.
+For reference, we've also included a pinout diagram of the RPi2 or RPi3 GPIO header and the LCD screen.
 If you need additional help with your LCD screen, there is a really great guide over at Adafruit's website on [hooking up a 16-pin LCD screen](https://learn.adafruit.com/character-lcds).

 ### Fritzing Diagram